fread-ink/linux-2.6.35.3-imx5-kindle4/README.md

-Status: Everything is compiling but not linking.
-It's currently failing on something related to mc13892.
+Status: Everything compiles but this kernel has not yet been tested.

 This is an attempt at getting a slightly more modern kernel for the Amazon Kindles that are based on the Freescale i.MX 508.
 Right now this kernel is focused on the Kindle 4 NT since that's the simplest model.
 Later I plan to add support for all popular electronic paper ebook readers based on i.MX chipsets 50x or earlier.